MiikaMatias/ot-harjoitustyo/README.md

 # Game of life: Multiplayer
 This game will be a multiplayer version of the titular game!
-As of this moment it is incredibly unfinished, but check the definition document.
+As of this moment it is unfinished.

+## How to play
+Navigate to the game from the menu.
+Click to create a cell of either color (every second click is blue, every second is red).
+Press space to go to the next state.

 ## Python version
 Use python 3.8.